-NPS Director's Order #7 addresses the Volunteers-in-Parks (VIP) Program on a service-wide level of the NPS> It professionalizes the volunteer workforce, and provides volunteers access to some of the same benefits enjoyed by regular government employees - specifically injury and tort protection.
+Director's Order #7 addresses the Volunteers-In-Parks Program on a service-wide level of the NPS.
+It professionalizes the volunteer workforce and provides volunteers access to some of the same benefits enjoyed by regular government employees-specifically injury and tort protection.

-ATCA leadership, on behalf of the NPS, has a commitment to volunteers to provide orientation, training, and other support in a volunteer's efforts to help accomplish the ATCA Mission.
-Volunteers have a commitment to ATCA to follow established policies and procedures while engaged in these activities.
+NPS managers have a commitment to volunteers to provide orientation, training, and other support in the volunteer's efforts to help accomplish the NPS Mission.
+Volunteers have a commitment to NPS managers to follow established policies and procedures while engaged in these activities.